The Topology of Double Field Theory: Introduction and Summary

-Currently, the doubled space of DFT is not a conventional manifold \cite{Hohm:2013bwa}.
+Currently, the doubled space of DFT is argued not to be a differentiable manifold \cite{Hohm:2013bwa}\footnote{This statement holds for the current standard formulation of DFT introduced by Hohm, Hull and Zwiebach.
+There are also other approaches, like for example \cite{Vaisman:2012ke,Vaisman:2012px,Cederwall:2014kxa,Cederwall:2014opa} which treat the doubled space as a differentiable manifold.}.
 In a single patch this does not cause problems because one is always able to solve the SC by choosing $d$ out of the $2d$ coordinates for the physical space.
 All fields in the theory only depend on them.
 Gluing different patches together is more involved.
 Finite generalized diffeomorphisms are the natural candidates for transition functions and therefore were intensively study recently \cite{Hohm:2012gk,Park:2013mpa,Berman:2014jba,Hull:2014mxa,Naseer:2015tia}.
-But they rely on solving the SC first and patching afterwards gives only rise to target spaces with trivial $H$-flux \cite{Papadopoulos:2014mxa}.
-Hence, the global structure of the doubled space is not fully understood yet.
+But they rely on solving the SC first and patching afterwards which results in subtleties for target spaces with $H$-flux in a non-trivial cohomology class \cite{Papadopoulos:2014mxa,Howe:2016ggg}.
+Hence going beyond toroidal backgrounds, the global structure of the doubled space is not fully understood yet.
 Especially in the context of T-duality this is a pity.
 In a coarse approximation, it exchanges momentum and winding modes which crucially depend on the topology of the target space.
 Thus, global properties have to play a central role.
-Indeed, T-duality can induce topology changes of the target space \cite{Bouwknegt:2003vb,Hull:2006qs} which has important implications for brane and string charges.
+Indeed, T-duality can induce topology changes of the target space \cite{Alvarez:1993qi,Bouwknegt:2003vb,Hull:2006qs} which has important implications for brane and string charges.
 This paper presents a different approach to the doubled space.
 We describe it as a $2d$-dimensional Lie group $G$ which admits an embedding into O($d$,$d$).
 Doubled geometries of this kind \cite{Hull:2005hk,Hull:2007jy,Dall'Agata:2008qz,Hull:2009sg} were originally introduced by Hull and Reid-Edwards.
 They have a natural interpretation in lower dimensional gauged supergravities which arise from Scherk-Schwarz compactifications \cite{Scherk:1979zr,Scherk:1978ta,Aldazabal:2011nj,Geissbuhler:2011mx,Geissbuhler:2013uka}.
 However, they did not affect the perspective on the doubled space in DFT until recently when \DFTwzw{} \cite{Blumenhagen:2014gva,Blumenhagen:2015zma,Bosque:2015jda} was proposed.
 It is a formulation which is derived from a Wess-Zumino-Witten model and implements a non-trivial $H$-flux by construction.
 Like in DFT, the doubled space $G$ is equipped with an arbitrary generalized metric.
 For the following discussions this metric is irrelevant.
 Only the topology of $G$ matters.
-By solving the SC of \DFTwzw, one embeds the physical subspace $M$ of the theory in $G$.
-In general, there are different SC solutions and each of them gives rise to a T-dual background.
+By solving the SC of \DFTwzw, one embeds the theory's physical subspace $M$, which is restricted to have the topology of a coset space, in $G$.
+In general, there are different SC solutions and each of them gives rise to a dual background.
 Two explicit examples are studied in this paper.
 They reproduce the topology changes presented in \cite{Bouwknegt:2003vb}.
+Furthermore, this approach allows to patch the doubled space with standard diffeomorphisms instead of the finite generalized ones mentioned above.
+It is known that the latter are insufficient in implementing the full O($d$,$d$) and more general transformations are required.
+Normally, they are introduced by hand.
+But they also admit a geometric interpretation \cite{Cederwall:2014opa}.
+Our approach exploits this geometric perspective and so circumvents the problems outlined above.